teamunitlab/unitlab-sdk/README.md

 `pip install --upgrade unitlab`

-Once you have successfully installed the Unitlab package, you can conveniently handle all tasks using the terminal.
+Once you have successfully installed the Unitlab package, you can conveniently handle all projects using the terminal.

 [This tutorial](https://docs.unitlab.ai/cli-python-sdk/cli) walks you through the most common CLI commands.